COVID-19 death toll touches 1,783; number of cases climb to 52,952

+"Thus, around 28.83 percent of patients have recovered so far," a senior health ministry official said.
+The total number of cases also include 111 foreign nationals.

+Data analysis by Shamika Ravi, a former member of the Prime Minister's Economic Advisory Council, shows active cases are now growing at 6.6% -- so doubling every 11 days.
+According to her analysis, fresh cases are mainly coming from Maharashtra, Delhi, and Gujarat.
+A big second wave in cases is being seen in Tamil Nadu but there are large recoveries in the state too.
+On the COVID death rate per million people parameter, five states are pulling up the national average -- Gujarat, Maharashtra, Delhi, Madhya Pradesh, and West Bengal.
+On the death rate per million counts, Delhi has managed to stabilize its death rate despite high caseload, while West Bengal is seeing a large increase, according to Ravi's data analysis.

-A total of 89 deaths deaths have been reported since Wednesday morning, of which 34 people died in Maharashtra, 28 in Gujarat, nine in Madhya Pradesh, four each in Uttar Pradesh and West Bengal, three in Rajasthan, two each from Punjab and Tamil Nadu and one each from Delhi, Haryana and Orissa.
+A total of 89 deaths have been reported since Wednesday morning, of which 34 people died in Maharashtra, 28 in Gujarat, nine in Madhya Pradesh, four each in Uttar Pradesh and West Bengal, three in Rajasthan, two each from Punjab and Tamil Nadu and one each from Delhi, Haryana and Orissa, according to the Health Ministry.
 Of the 1,783 fatalities, Maharashtra tops the tally with 651 fatalities, Gujarat comes second with 396 deaths, followed by Madhya Pradesh at 185, West Bengal at 144, Rajasthan at 92, Delhi at 65, Uttar Pradesh at 60 and Andhra Pradesh at 36.

 ALSO READ